Splitting probabilities of confined chiral active Brownian particles: Derivation of the backward Fokker--Planck equation

 \section{Derivation of the backward Fokker--Planck equation}

-We derive the Fokker--Planck equation governing the splitting probability of a chiral active particle (CAP) confined to a bounded domain, quantifying the likelihood of escape through a specified exit, starting from an underlying random-walk description of the particle dynamics \cite{Iyaniwura_2025}.
+We derive the Fokker--Planck equation governing the splitting probability of a chiral active Brownian particle (CABP) confined to a bounded domain, quantifying the likelihood of escape through a specified exit, starting from an underlying random-walk description of the particle dynamics \cite{Iyaniwura_2025}.

-Let $p_R(\bx,\theta)$ denote the splitting probability for a CAP that starts at position $\bx$ with orientation $\theta$ at time $t$.
+Let $p_R(\bx,\theta)$ denote the splitting probability for a CABP that starts at position $\bx$ with orientation $\theta$ at time $t$.
 Consider a small time increment $\Delta t$, during which the particle undergoes a stochastic displacement, moving to the new state $(\bx + \Delta \bx,\theta + \Delta \theta)$ at time $t+\Delta t$.
 Averaging over all possible displacements during this interval, the splitting probability satisfies the backward equation

 where $\mathbb{E}[\cdot]$ denotes the expectation over the stochastic increments $\Delta \bx$ and $\Delta \theta$.
 Taylor expanding $p_R(\bx + \Delta \bx,\theta + \Delta \theta)$ about $(\bx,\theta)$ yields